runtimerevolution/python-knowledge-base/docs/testing/8_coverage.md

 ## Running coverage

-After installing, to run coverage on your test suite, it's as simple as calling the following command:
+After installing, running coverage on your test suite is as simple as calling the following command:

 ```bash
 coverage run manage.py test